zbo14/diy-vpn/README.md

 ## Client

+### Install

+If you're on Ubuntu, you can cd into the client subdirectory and `sudo bash install.sh`.
+Otherwise, follow the [install instructions](https://www.wireguard.com/install/) for your OS.

-For mobile clients, download/install the WireGuard and configure it accordingly:
+For mobile clients, download/install WireGuard and configure it accordingly:

 ```
 [Interface]